Granitz Hunting Lodge: History

 Attempts by the grandson of Malte zu Putbus, Franz zu Putbus, to get the family seat returned failed in court.
 The building is used today as a museum.

 The castle was renovated at the beginning of the 21st century at a cost of 7.9 million euros.

 Design

-The two-storey, plastered, brick edifice has a rectangular ground plan and four small corner towers.
+The two-story, plastered, brick edifice has a rectangular ground plan and four small corner towers.
 In the centre of the building in the old courtroom there is a 38-metre-high central tower, erected later based on plans by Karl Friedrich Schinkel.
 Inside is a cantilevered circular staircase with 154 cast-iron steps.
 The static forces of the heavy iron staircase are entirely absorbed by the side walls; because it virtually clamped to the tower.

 From the observation platform, 145 metres above sea level (NN), on the roof of the tower, there is a panoramic view in all directions, especially over the south and east of Rügen.
 In clear visibility the island of Usedom may be seen.